English Literature MA

 Academics and events

-You will also have access to a number of conferences, seminars and workshops hosted throughout the year.
-These events cover a range of topics to broaden your thinking in the fields of literature, language and linguistics, cultural studies and creative writing.
+This course offers you the chance to learn from and discuss your ideas with both published academics and creative writers.
+We’ll also give you access to a number of conferences, seminars and workshops hosted throughout the year.
+These cover a wide range of thought-provoking topics within literature, language and linguistics, cultural studies and creative writing.

-Academics to have recently spoken at the University of Surrey include:
+Academics that have recently spoken at Surrey include:

 - Rod Mengham